1. Your website isn’t mobile friendly 🙁

-Over 60% of searches today take place on mobile devices.
-Surprisingly many law firms are still using websites based on old technology that doesn’t respond to the size of users devices.
+Over 60% of searches today take place on mobile devices (Don’t believe me?
+Take a look at your own analytics data!).
+Surprisingly many law firms are still using websites based on old technology that doesn’t resize to the size of users devices.
 Not only will this drastically affect conversion rates, it will also minimize how you show up in search results.

-Starting last year Google already started minimizing the visibility of non-mobile friendly websites in mobile search results.
+Way back in 2016 Google already started minimizing the visibility of non-mobile friendly websites in mobile search results.
 This means that if a user was searching on their mobile device and your website wasn’t up to their standards, then you’re probably not going to be shown.
-And the problem is about to get much worse…

 Even if you think your website is mobile friendly you should check it out to be safe.
 You can run a free online test by clicking this link: https://search.google.com/search-console/mobile-friendly